 What is Dyslexia?

-Dyslexia is a learning disability that specifically affects a person’s ability to process language.
+Dyslexia is a learning disability that specifically affects a person’s ability to process written language.
 Studies have shown that, when reading, people with dyslexia utilize parts of their brain differently than non-dyslexics.
 It is believed that the breakdown occurs in identifying and manipulating individual sounds in words.
 This breakdown affects a person’s ability to decode and recognize words quickly. which makes reading difficult.
-It also affects their spelling.

-The legal rights of students with dyslexia are guaranteed through the Individuals with Disabilities Education Act 2004 (IDEA), Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA).
+The legal rights of students with dyslexia are guaranteed through the Individuals with Disabilities Education Act 2004 (IDEA) and Section 504 of the Rehabilitation Act of 1973.

-All of the dyslexia programs in Judson ISD are scientifically research-based.
-Each campus has a systematic program, for each grade level that would provide the type of instruction specifically designed for a learner who has been identified with dyslexia, as recommended in The Dyslexia Handbook Revised 2014.
-The programs are multisensory, systematic and intensive in nature.
+All the dyslexia programs in Judson ISD are evidence-based.
+Each campus has a program that provides the type of instruction specifically designed for a learner who has been identified with dyslexia, as required in The Dyslexia Handbook 2021 Update.
+Instruction is multisensory, systematic, and intensive in nature.